USS George Washington (CVN-73): Description

 George Washington (commonly known as GW) is 1092 ft long, 257 ft wide and 244 ft high.
-The super carrier can accommodate approximately 90 aircraft and has a flight deck 4.5 acres in size, using four elevators that are 3880 ft2 each to move planes between the flight deck and the hangar bay.
+The super carrier can accommodate approximately 90 aircraft and has a flight deck 4.5 acres in size, using four elevators that are 3880 ft2 each to move planes between the Flight deck and the hangar bay.
 With a combat load, GW displaces almost 97000 LT and can accommodate 6,250 crewmembers.
 Her four distilling units can make 400,000 U.S. gallons (1,500,000 L) of potable water a day; the food service divisions serve 18,000 meals per day.
 There are over 2,500 compartments on board requiring 2,520 refrigeration tons (8.6 MW) of air conditioning capacity (enough to cool over 2,000 homes).
 The warship uses two Mark II stockless anchors that weigh 30 tons each, with each link of the anchor chain weighing 360 lb.
 It is currently equipped with two 20 mm Phalanx CIWS mounts and two Sea Sparrow SAM launchers.
 One CIWS and one Sea Sparrow mount were removed to make way for two RIM-116 Rolling Airframe Missile launchers, installed during the 2005 Drydocking Planned Incremental Availability (DPIA).

 Propulsion

 The ship can reach speeds of over 30 kn and is powered by two Westinghouse A4W nuclear reactors and has four 5-bladed propellers of 66,220 lb each.
-This means that George Washington can travel more than 3000000 nmi before needing refueling.
+The George Washington can travel more than 3000000 nmi before needing refueling.